guruc-134/guruc-134/README.md

 - 🔗 I’m looking to collaborate on ...
     Projects in python
  - 🎯 Aim for 2020 : Getting better at DSA and contributing more often
+ #### some words of inspiration
+ "📖📖 Learning is a treasure that will follow its owner everywhere and the beautiful thing about learning is that nobody can take it away from you 🧠
+ Learning is the best investment we can make "

  #### Languages I use :
 Python ,
 Java ,